kennytung/Echo2Google/README.md

 console and obtain the client ID.
 You will also need to follow the instructions in "/firstapp/Set up a Client Library" to download the google api python extension.

-# Requirements
+# Dependencies
 PyEcho: https://github.com/scotttherobot/PyEcho
 Google API: https://developers.google.com/google-apps/calendar/setup
 pytz: install from easy_install
-dateutil: install from easy_install
+dateutil: install from repo
+gflags: install from repo
+beautifulsoup: install from repo
+bs4: install from repo

 # Usage
 Usage:  ./Echo2Google.py  -[u:p:j:d:]